 Compliance review

-We will conduct an annual review of the service performance information in accordance with clause 3.3 of the service target performance incentive scheme.
+We will conduct an annual review of the service performance information in accordance with the service target performance incentive scheme.

 Publication and disclosure of information

 We intend to publish all relevant information from the compliance review process on the AER’s website.
-TNSPs should advise the AER of any confidentiality claims when submitting any service performance information.
+TNSPs submitting confidential information are requested to comply with this AER’s Confidentiality Guideline when submitting any service performance information.
+Further information about the use and disclosure of information provided to us is set out in the ACCC/AER Information Policy, June 2014.

 We will release an annual summary of each TNSP’s service performance results in the AER’s regulatory report.